 Hanover is at its best in the summer and fall.
 Though it’s worth a visit in winter if you’re a ski buff or cross country skier.
 The Dartmouth Skiway is just a few miles up the road in Lyme.

 Hanover is situated right on the border of New Hampshire and Vermont, in an area known as the “Upper Valley.”
 The White Mountains are just to the east and the Green Mountains are just to the west.
 The Lakes Region and and Lake Winnipesaukee are two hours away.

 If you’d like to head to Vermont, Hanover is only a little over an hour away from the beautiful towns of Burlington and Stowe.

-If you'd love to explore New England further, you might also enjoy these travel guides:
+I hope you’ve enjoyed my one day in Hanover itinerary.
+If you’d love to explore New England further, you might also enjoy these travel guides: